-ProstoClipper, Oski and Qulab are a couple examples of other malicious programs, which similarly target cryptocurrency transactions and/or wallets.
-Malware can have a wide variety of heinous abilities and in various combinations.
-Popular functionalities include: enabling remote access and control over the infected machine, recording through integrated/connected microphones and webcams, keylogging (i.e. recording of key strokes), file exfiltration and infiltration, information extraction from browsers and other applications (e.g. IDs, usernames, passwords, browsing history, autofills, chat logs, etc.), data encryption and/or screen locking for ransom purposes, abuse of system resources to mine cryptocurrency, and so forth.
-Regardless of what functions malicious software has or how it operates, the end-goal is always the same - to generate revenue to the cyber criminals.
-Malware infections endanger both device and user safety; therefore, it is strongly advised to remove them immediately upon detection.
+ProstoClipper, Oski and Qulab are some examples of other malicious programs, which similarly target cryptocurrency transactions and/or wallets.
+Malware can have a wide variety of dangerous capabilities, and in various combinations.
+Popular functionality includes enabling remote access and control over the infected machine, recording through integrated/connected microphones and webcams, keylogging (i.e. recording of key strokes), file exfiltration and infiltration, information extraction from browsers and other applications (e.g. IDs, usernames, passwords, browsing history, autofills, chat logs, etc.), data encryption and/or screen locking for ransom purposes, misusing system resources to mine cryptocurrency, and so on.
+Regardless of what functions malicious software has or how it operates, the purpose is identical: to generate revenue for the cyber criminals.
+Malware infections endanger device and user safety and, therefore, you are strongly advised to remove them immediately upon detection.

 How did BitCoin Clipper infiltrate my computer?

-Dubious and/or irrelevant emails must not be opened, especially any attachments or links found in them - as that can result in a system infection.
-It is recommended to only use official and verified download channels.
+Dubious and/or irrelevant emails must not be opened, especially those with any attachments or links found in them, as this can result in a system infection.
+You are advised to use only official and verified download channels.
 Additionally, all programs must be activated and updated with tools/functions provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters are advised against use, as they proliferate malware.
-To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, this software has to be used to perform regular system scans and to remove detected/potential threats.
+Illegal activation ("cracking") tools and third party updaters should be avoided, as they proliferate malware.
+To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+Furthermore, this software must be used to perform regular system scans and to remove detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of BitCoin Clipper's process on Windows Task Manager ("Bitcoin Clipper by BTCHit.me"):
+Screenshot of BitCoin Clipper process in Windows Task Manager ("Bitcoin Clipper by BTCHit.me"):